|

 megalepis, have round eyes throughout

 development.
-These eye shapes no doubt reflect
+These eye shapes likely reflect

 differing life styles of these early life